Data-center giants launch new networking spec; Anthropic gets dreamy

 But as we've seen several times over the last few years, there's a common thread separating companies that have struggled to deploy AI from companies that have succeeded: early investments in modern data-management tools and strategies.
 Morin came to JLL in April 2020 — an anxious time in commercial real-estate circles — to build its data-warehousing strategy, putting Databricks' tools at the center of JLL's technology stack.

-The company needed a tool that could package that data for external clients while also elevating the internal capabilities of JLL GPT for deal-makers and software developers, which led to the launch of JLL Falcon in 2024, months after Morin was promoted to chief technology officer.
+The company needed a tool that could package that data for external clients while also elevating the internal capabilities of JLL GPT for deal-makers and software developers, which led to the launch of JLL Falcon in 2024, a year and a half after Morin was promoted to chief technology officer.
 Falcon allows users to access several different LLMs and provides more than 60 different AI-enabled features depending on the line of business tapping into the platform, Morin said.

 Coding agents are also forcing JLL's tech operation to rethink what it means to be a software developer in a world where increasing amounts of code are generated by the machine.
 Part of that process involves a lot of training and skill development, Morin said, and the shift is as much a mindset as anything else.